origami99/Telerik/README.md

 # Telerik
-Some tasks from the .NET Telerik Academy Alpha program.
+Just the small non-private part of the tasks from the .NET Telerik Academy Alpha program.